DeerMan814/scpcb/README.md

 The game is based on the works of the [SCP Foundation community][scp-wiki].

-This game and the source code are licensed under [Creative Commons Attribution-ShareAlike 3.0 License][cc3.0].
+All portions of this game and the source code, unless specified otherwise, are licensed under [Creative Commons Attribution-ShareAlike 3.0 License][cc3.0].

 [vs2017]: https://visualstudio.microsoft.com/vs/
 [scp-wiki]: http://www.scp-wiki.net/